Memories Of Teddy's Lookout, Australia

 This second image from Teddy’s Lookout was made back in 2009 while running a landscape photography workshop along the Great Ocean Road.

 By this stage I’d well and truly converted to an all digital workflow.

 I made the photo with a Canon 5D Mark II camera and Canon 24 mm f/1.4 wide-angle lens.

 The rectangular format of the sensor and the classic wide-angle focal length allowed me to make an image that better explored the sweeping hillsides and the snake-like nature of the road as it winds its way around the coast.

-A heavy warm/cool split tone was applied to add mood and provide separation between the brighter sand and grass and the darker tones of the surrounding trees.
+I applied a heavy warm/cool split tone to add mood and provide separation between the brighter sand and grass and the darker tones of the surrounding trees.